carlos-nexans/curebase-challenge/README.md

 - Adoption and Community: As noted in the State of JS survey, most of the React community has moved to metaframeworks.
 Next.js is the most widely adopted metaframework, ensuring better support, tooling, and resources.

-### Backend: NestJS and GraphQL
+### Backend: NestJS, GraphQL, and PostgreSQL

-I retained NestJS for the backend and GraphQL for API communication due to their alignment with modern backend requirements:
+I retained NestJS for the backend and GraphQL for API communication, while choosing PostgreSQL as the database solution:

 - NestJS provides a modular and scalable architecture, ideal for implementing complex business logic.

 - GraphQL is well-suited for the application's needs, offering:
   - Flexible querying capabilities.
   - A strongly-typed schema, ensuring robust data validation and type safety.

+- PostgreSQL was selected as the database for several key advantages:
+  - ACID Compliance: Ensures data integrity and reliability
+  - Scalability: Excellent performance with large datasets and concurrent users
+  - Rich Feature Set: Advanced indexing, full-text search, and constraint capabilities
+  - Strong Community: Extensive tooling and support ecosystem

 This combination ensures a clean separation of business logic, better maintainability, and extensibility.